-The Scotichronicon by William Bower
+The Scotichronicon by Walter Bower

-Today the Scotichronicon written by William Bower (1385-1449) building on earlier work by John (of) Fordun (d. c.
+Today the Scotichronicon written by Walter Bower (1385-1449) building on earlier work by John (of) Fordun (d. c.
 1363), is foremost in extant records.
 It is the story of Scotland from its origins to the middle of the 15th century.